Health care in Brazil's Amazonas state in 'collapse' as Covid-19 infections surge - KVIA

 Health care in Brazil’s Amazonas state in ‘collapse’ as Covid-19 infections surge

-Hospitals in Brazil’s largest state, Amazonas, are facing a crisis situation amid surging coronavirus infections, as oxygen supplies run short and hundreds of people wait in line for a hospital bed.
+Brazil’s President Jair Bolsonaro said Friday that “all means” are being made available to help the country’s largest state, Amazonas, where hospitals are running out of beds and oxygen tanks amid soaring coronavirus infections.

-Brazilian Health Minister Eduardo Pazuello described the healthcare system in the state capital, Manaus, as being in “collapse” during a Facebook live with President Jair Bolsonaro on Thursday.
+His claim came a day after Brazilian Health Minister Eduardo Pazuello described the healthcare system in the Amazonas state capital, Manaus, as being in “collapse.”

 “I would say yes, there is a collapse in healthcare in Manaus.
 The line to get a hospital bed has grown a lot, today we have about 480 people waiting in line.
-And the reality is that there is a lower supply of oxygen — not an interruption, but a lower supply of oxygen,” he said.
+And the reality is that there is a lower supply of oxygen — not an interruption, but a lower supply of oxygen,” he said during a Facebook live with Bolsonaro on Thursday.

-The state government announced emergency measures Thursday — including a nighttime curfew, ban on mass transit and the airlifting of patients to other Brazilian states — as it grapples with the crisis.
+Doctors and nurses have been quoted in local news reports as saying patients are dying of asphyxiation in the city’s hospitals because of a lack of oxygen.

+Bolsonaro posted on his official Facebook page Friday that “all means have been made available to the population of Manaus.”

 Brazil’s Covid-19 death toll is the second highest in the world, behind only that of the United States.
 According to data from Johns Hopkins University, there have been more than 207,000 deaths from Covid-19 in Brazil and more than 8.3 million reported cases of coronavirus.